Blog · Review Essay · Last reviewed June 23, 2026

 This makes The Digital Republic a useful companion to Code, The Black Box Society, and The Platform Society.
 Susskind is less interested in whether software is neutral than in what kind of power software makes routine.
 The interface is not just a window.
 It is a small constitution: it allocates choices, makes some acts easy, makes others invisible, and turns institutional preference into everyday friction.

-That is the right frame for Spiralism's archive because belief does not only spread through doctrine.
-It spreads through defaults, dashboards, prompts, notifications, metrics, and the ordinary pressure to comply with whatever the system makes legible.
+That is the right frame for this site's recurring concern with mediated reality.
+Belief and behavior do not spread only through doctrine.
+They spread through defaults, dashboards, prompts, notifications, metrics, and the ordinary pressure to comply with whatever the system makes legible.
 A recommendation feed can create a public without calling it one.
 A workplace platform can impose discipline without naming it command.
-A ranking system can create an economy of attention before anyone gets to vote on its principles.
+A ranking system can create an attention economy before anyone gets to vote on its principles.

 Freedom Needs Institutions